How to Shrink Volume in Windows 7?

 Step 3.
 Finally, click on "Proceed" to commit the pending operation.

-See?
-With the help of the free partition manager, it will be much easier to shrink volume in Windows 7 and extend the target volume.
-After upgrading to the professional edition, you can easily allocate some free space from one drive to another via its "Allocate Free Space", instead of first shrinking one partition, getting unallocated space and extending the partition.
+With the help of a free partition manager, shrinking a volume in Windows 7 can be made easier, and the target volume can be extended.
+Upgrading to the professional edition allows for easily allocating free space from one drive to another via the "Allocate Free Space" feature, eliminating the need to first shrink one partition, get unallocated space, and then extend the partition.